Ben Johnson (actor)

-Francis Benjamin Johnson Jr. (June 13, 1918 – April 8, 1996) was an American film and television actor, stuntman, and world-champion rodeo cowboy.
-Johnson brought authenticity to many roles in Westerns with his droll manner and expert horsemanship.
+Francis Benjamin Johnson Jr. (June 13, 1918 – April 8, 1996) was an American actor, stuntman, and professional rodeo cowboy.

-The son of a rancher, Johnson arrived in Hollywood to deliver a consignment of horses for a film.
-He did stunt-double work for several years before breaking into acting with the help of John Ford.
-An elegiac portrayal of a former cowboy theater owner in the 1950s-set coming-of-age drama The Last Picture Show won Johnson the 1971 Academy Award, BAFTA Award, and Golden Globe Award for Best Supporting Actor.
+The son of an Oklahoma rancher, Johnson arrived in Hollywood to deliver a consignment of horses for a film.
+He worked as a stuntman and horse wrangler, before breaking into acting with the help of John Ford.
+His droll manner and expert horsemanship brought authenticity to his many roles in Westerns.

+An elegiac portrayal of a former cowboy theater owner in the coming-of-age drama The Last Picture Show won Johnson the 1971 Academy Award, BAFTA Award, and Golden Globe Award for Best Supporting Actor.
+In addition to his film career, he won the 1953 Rodeo Cowboys Association's (RCA) Team Roping World Championship, and was inducted into the ProRodeo Hall of Fame in 1979.